 I don’t remember exactly how I came across this story.
 I think it was a job ad in the paper (yes, people used to look for jobs through newspaper classifieds) or maybe I snatched a business card somewhere (another nearly defunct antiquity).
 In any case, I somehow got a name and number of this person – and I think he was some sort of executive or chief something officer in a fairly small company.

 So I called the number and asked a secretary to be connected to that person (and yet another thing of the past – secretary for a mid level manager … potentially still very common in the old country but not so much in a more democratic West).
-The secretary, who sounded young, sexy, snobbish and unattainable so that so I could hear her tapping her high heels impatiently on the hardwood or tile floor), signed in near disgust and promised to connect.
+The secretary, who sounded young, sexy, snobbish and unattainable so that so I could hear her tapping her high heels impatiently on the hardwood or tile floor), sighed in near disgust and promised to connect.
 A long hold to a happy tune that felt like an eternity, with my stomach growling in unison to the tune, I figured she was telling him, well some kid is calling you and him pressing her, who is the kid and what am I paying you for and her (rather rudely) saying how the hell should I know when you give your number away to every slut you meet and then expect me to sleep with you and that’s what you’re paying me for anyway, not more … The happy tune finally ended and the male voice muttered “Yes hello”.
-What followed was a poorly prepared version of my spiel that attempted to convince him how I, a hardly worthy young individual of non-existent skills or accomplishments, would take his company to a new level.
+What followed was a poorly prepared version of my spiel that attempted to convince him how I, a hardly worthy young individual of non-existent skills and accomplishments, would take his company to a new level.
 I could tell he wanted to play a nice guy card, softly interrupting my speech with hmm’s and ahh’s but I saw that the end was near – his interest was waning.
 He did manage to stay on the phone with me for 3 or 4 minutes after which he apologized and said he was late for another meeting.
 And he asked me to call back next week.

 And I did.
 Diligently, hands shaking and voice as coarse as sandpaper, I dialed the number, and after 2 or 3 beeps the same secretary picked up the phone.
 I said well me again, such and such, calling for such and such.
 Because he asked me to call back, that’s why, answering a question she never asked but I bet the one that was burrowing her pretty little brain.